 WCCC submits a yearly Local Implementation Plan (LIP) to the DCYA for approval.
 The LIP is based on a number of broad areas identified by the DCYA and these include supporting the delivery of national childcare programmes, co-ordinating and administering grants, providing support to all childcare service providers in accordance with statutory regulation, national policy and quality standards and providing information and supports to parents.
 The LIP is also informed by both local need and wider national policy on early years, the government’s Better Outcomes, Brighter Futures national policy framework for children and young people.

 WCCC is a not-for-profit registered charity that is also a company limited by guarantee.
 WCCC reports to the DCYA (via POBAL), to the Companies Registration Office (Co.
 No. 364781), the Revenue Commissioners and more recently, the Charities Regulatory Authority (CHY No: 14806 & CRA No: 20049270).

 WCCC is governed by a Board of Directors.
 This Board is representational in structure – i.e. made up of various stakeholders with an interest in the aims of WCCC.
-To view the current Board Membership click here.

-WCCC prides itself on collaborating with a wide range of stakeholders to maximum the impact of its work; avoid duplication of government resources and achieve the best possible outcomes for children and young people.
+WCCC prides itself on collaborating with a wide range of stakeholders to maximise the impact of its work; avoid duplication of government resources and achieve the best possible outcomes for children and young people.

 WCCC welcomes constructive advice, feedback and complaints (& compliments!).
 To make a complaint click here or to offer feedback, suggestions or a compliment please click here.